ilopmar/grails-slug-generator/README.md

 assert dummy2.slug == "ivan-lopez-1"
 ```

 The plugin supports full UTF-8, so you can use, for instance, ciryllic chars or right-to-left writing.
-Check out [the tests](https://github.com/lmivan/grails-slug-generator/blob/master/test/integration/grails/plugins/SlugGeneratorTests.groovy).
+Check out [the tests](https://github.com/lmivan/grails-slug-generator/blob/master/test/integration/grails/plugins/SlugGeneratorTests.groovy) for more examples.

 Additional codec
 ----------------

-The plugin also includes a SlugCodec that you can call like the other Grails builtin codecs
+The plugin also includes a SlugCodec that you can call like the other Grails builtin codecs:

 ``` groovy
 assert "ivan-lopez" == "Iván López!!".encodeAsSlug()
 ```